Seagate/cortx/doc/CodeStyle.md

-  * When a function is about to return a "leaf level" error (i.e., an error initially produced by this function, rather than returned from a lower level Mero function), it should wrap the error code in M0_ERR():
+  * When a function is about to return a "leaf level" error (i.e., an error initially produced by this function, rather than returned from a lower level Motr function), it should wrap the error code in M0_ERR():

           result = M0_ERR(-EFAULT);